diego-ninja/laravel-devices/README.md

 	SessionTracker::renewSession(); //Restarts the ended session which is not forgotten for the current user.
 Usefull for restarting the session after locking it for inactivity

-	SessionTracker::refreshSession($request); //Keeps the session alive for each request.
+	SessionTracker::restartSession($request); //Keeps the session alive for each request.
 Useful in middleware

 	SessionTracker::logSession($request); //Logs the current request for the current session. (request logs stored in sessiontracker_session_requests table)